REDDISUKESH/product-Exchange/README.md

 # ExchangeXpert

 ### The goal of the "ExchangeXpert' project is to create a successful online platform that caters to the needs of both buyers and sellers.
 The website aimsbUseto provide a convenient and reliable platform for individuals to sell their products and for customers to purchase products with ease

 ## Introduction
-### Users need to log in to the website.
+### 1.Users need to log in to the website.
 If they don't have an account, they are directed to the registration page.
-### After successful credential verification, the user is directed to the homepage.
+### 2.After successful credential verification, the user is directed to the homepage.
 The user's name is displayed on the website but disappears when the user logs out.
-### Users can select a specific category provided and browse products.
+### 3.Users can select a specific category provided and browse products.
 If they decide to buy a product, they can send a request to the owner of that product.
-### The buyer will receive a confirmation request from the seller.
+### 4.The buyer will receive a confirmation request from the seller.
 They can then decide whether to sell the product under the negotiated price offered by the buyer.
-### Users can post products along with product details and images brief description about product.
+### 5.Users can post products along with product details and images brief description about product.

  ## Technology Stack

  ###
  ![Screenshot 2024-05-11 121217](https://github.com/REDDISUKESH/product-Exchange/assets/133877665/1e5ef917-a40c-4e01-95d5-478d140eba10)

-## Website WorkFlow
+## Platform Protocol

 ##  User Authentication
 #### Design a Login page using Html,css.
 It allows a registered user to enter into the home page of our website.